sumanentc/travel-planner/README.md

 helm --namespace rasa install --values values.yml my-release rasa-x/rasa-x
 ```

-3.3 Update the Helm Chart in case we need any changes
+3.3 [Optional] Update the Helm Chart in case we need any changes

 ```
 helm --namespace rasa upgrade --values values.yml my-release rasa-x/rasa-x
 ```
-3.4 Delete all the deployment in case not required
+3.4 [Optional] Delete all the deployment in case not required, or wanted to perform cleanup

 ```
 helm uninstall my-release -n rasa